MichaelG824/MichaelG824/README.md

 ## About Me
 - 🔭 SWE @ HelloFresh
-- 🌱 I’m currently learning Muay Thai (:
-- 😤 Other hobbies include: chess, working out, golfing, hiking, and eating good food.
+- 😤 Other hobbies include: chess, working out, golfing, hiking, playing poker and eating good food.
 - 📫 Feel free to reach out to me by email: michael.k.gee10@gmail.com or by LinkedIn: [Profile](https://www.linkedin.com/in/mikey-gee/)